Pokémon Puzzle League: Development

-The game's engine was originally built for an unpublished Panel de Pon title for Nintendo 64; this version was ultimately released as part of the Nintendo Puzzle Collection compilation for GameCube.
+Pokémon Puzzle League originally began development as Panel de Pon 64, a sequel to the Super Nintendo Entertainment System game Panel de Pon (1995) featuring the descendants of that game's cast, before being reskinned to feature characters from the Pokémon franchise.
+The original Panel de Pon 64 version would later be completed and released as part of Nintendo Puzzle Collection (2003) for GameCube.

 The in-game soundtrack is primarily composed of instrumental arrangements of tracks from the 1999 soundtrack album Pokémon 2.B.A.
 Master.
 Other featured tracks include an arrangement of "Catch Me If You Can" from Pokémon: The First Movie's short feature Pikachu's Vacation, and other instrumental tracks from the Pokémon anime.
 The game also features animated full-motion video cutscenes, along with voice acting by the cast of the anime series.

+Reception

-ReceptionPokémon Puzzle League received "generally favourable reviews", according to review aggregator website Metacritic.
+Pokémon Puzzle League received "generally favourable reviews", according to review aggregator website Metacritic.
 Fran Mirabella III of IGN said, "I'm totally addicted and thrilled with Pokémon Puzzle League."
 Blake Fischer of NextGen called it "a surprisingly fun experience, if a little on the cute side.
 It may not be up to Puzzle Fighter 2 Turbo[sic] standards, but it's one of the best puzzlers on N64."
 Miss Spell of GamePro said the game "is designed for young gamers, encouraging creative puzzle-solving—something parents will love.
 Older puzzle fans who have a high Jigglypuff tolerance will also enjoy this well-structured offering."
-Human Tornado said, "Even though it's yet another take on Tetris, Pokemon Puzzle League has enough game modes to give it extra depth, and learning the art of advanced chains and combos will take a long time.
+In another GamePro review, Human Tornado said, "Even though it's yet another take on Tetris, Pokemon Puzzle League has enough game modes to give it extra depth, and learning the art of advanced chains and combos will take a long time.
 Pokemon and puzzle game fans will appreciate this fun and challenging N64 game."